connorhsm/OneLifeDocker/FULL_SETUP.md

 5. Stop the server safely `utils/stop 2hol force`.

 ## Play on the server
 Use your regular 2HOL client.
-Before logging in, change your custom server settings.
+1. Open your client.
+2. Open settings.
-1. Enable custom server.
+3. Enable "Use custom server".
-2. Enter custom server address `localhost`.
+4. Enter custom server address `localhost`.
-3. Enter custom server port `8006`.
+5. Enter custom server port `8006`.

 ## Update the server
 When the game is updated, you'll need to rebuild the server.